Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

 - **Hardcore - Can I disable hardcore mode?**
   - No. Many mods in Uranium Fever rely on hardcore mode, and the list is designed around it.

+- **Healing - When I pay a doctor to heal me, I do not heal fully.
+Why?**
+  - This is an intentional balance design.
+You will need to pay for several different healing sessions or heal through other means to fully heal.

 - **HDR - The launcher is configured with HDR on, but my monitor doesn't support HDR.
 Should I turn it off?**
   - No, Fallout uses the term HDR to reference the quality of rendering, which is independent of your monitor.